firbas/hypo3d/README.md

    now allows the input of two velocity models, enabling seismic location based on a more accurate relationship between P-wave and S-wave velocities.
    (v10.79)
+10. Station corrections can be entered separately for both P-wave and S-wave seismic phases.
+   (v10.80)

 ## Installation